• About Texas Travel Talk

 4. Caverns Of Sonora

-When I was researching caves to visit in Texas, I happened upon the Caverns of Sonora.
-I had not heard of this one, and maybe you haven’t, either.
+When researching caves to visit in Texas, I came across the Caverns of Sonora.
+I hadn’t heard of this one, and perhaps you haven’t, either.
 It’s located south of San Angelo between Big Bend National Park and San Antonio.
 It’s definitely on my bucket list to visit.

 13 Lesser-Known Places In Texas To VisitEnchanted Rock sign